Trump, GOP candidates embrace new digital platform to protect from 'cancel culture'

 Campaign Nucleus calls itself the "only automated digital ecosystem made for efficiently managing political campaigns and organizations."

-The platform features a command center for campaigns, including ways to track users, connect to data sources to make "informed decisions" and manage "all content and events." and cuts out third-party platforms.
+The platform features a command center for campaigns, including ways to track users, connect to data sources to make "informed decisions," manage "all content and events," and cut out third-party platforms.

 "Stop wasting time using big tech platforms to reach audiences," the website says.
 "Talk to people directly."